Head VI: Critical reception

 When Bacon undertook the series late in 1948, he was something of a two-hit wonder.
 He had had success in 1944 with Three Studies for Figures at the Base of a Crucifixion and to a lesser extent with Painting (1946), both of which were highly regarded but viewed as sensationalist.
 The exhibition was a success, and marked his critical breakthrough.
 Until then, he had been highly regarded but capable of only occasional brilliance.
 While some found his images horrifying and unnerving, they wrote about him all the same, sealing his reputation as the enfant terrible of post-war British art.
 The critic for The Observer wrote, "The recent paintings ... horrifying as they are, cannot be ignored.
 Technically they are superb, and the masterly handling of large areas of pearly grey, flushed with a sudden pink or green, only makes me regret the more that the artist's gift should have been brought to subjects so esoteric".

 Most critics focused on Head I and Head VI, remarking favourably on the progression between the two.
-While some found the inherent violence of the paintings distasteful, Brausen was a skilled publicist and turned the bad press into notoriety, and brought Bacon's work to national attention.
-Peppiatt notes that the exhibition showed Bacon no longer needed sensationalist material to make an impact, and was now capable of creating an intense emotional response through more subtle means, and had found a way of presenting the human condition in the way he had sought, by presenting his sitter "in a vestigial setting, a cage or [behind] a parted curtain ... the rest, the most essential, lay in the manipulation of the infinitely suggestive medium of oil paint".
-After the showing Bacon gradually became "less the outsider with an occasional image of horrifying brilliance and more a force to be reckoned with on the contemporary scene".
-His reputation and the value of his panels rose dramatically, and after the showing he was sought after by European, American and African collectors and galleries, commanding prices as high as £400 for single works, unusual for a contemporary British artist of the time.
+While some found their inherent violence distasteful, Brausen was a skilled publicist and turned this bad press into notoriety and brought Bacon's work to national attention.
+Peppiatt notes that the exhibition showed that Bacon no longer needed sensationalist material to make an impact.
+He further wrote that Bacon was then capable of evoking an intense emotional response through more subtle means and had found a way of presenting the human condition "in a vestigial setting, a cage or [behind] a parted curtain...the rest, the most essential, lay in the manipulation of the infinitely suggestive medium of oil paint".

+After the show Bacon gradually became "less the outsider with an occasional image of horrifying brilliance and more a force to be reckoned with on the contemporary scene".
+His reputation and the value of his panels rose dramatically, and after the showing, he was sought after by European, American and African collectors and galleries, commanding prices as high as £400 for single works; unusual for a British artist of the time.